Millicent Gikunda

 OverviewAI-generated summary

 Millicent Gikunda's research investigates the application of graphene in energy harvesting and vibration-based systems.
-Her work includes studying the mechanisms of spontaneous curvature inversion in compressed graphene ripples for energy harvesting, utilizing molecular dynamics simulations.
-Gikunda has also explored the development of arrays of graphene variable capacitors on silicon wafers for vibration-based applications.
-Further research encompasses the analysis of freestanding graphene heat engines through the lens of stochastic thermodynamics.
+Her work includes studies on mechanisms of spontaneous curvature inversion in compressed graphene ripples for energy harvesting, analyzed through molecular dynamics simulations.
+Gikunda has also published research on arrays of graphene variable capacitors designed for vibration-based applications, utilizing fabrication on 100 mm silicon wafers.
+Additionally, her research has explored freestanding graphene heat engines analyzed using stochastic thermodynamics.
+She has collaborated on multiple publications with Ferdinand Harerimana, P. M. Thibado, and James M. Mangum at the University of Arkansas at Fayetteville.

 Metrics